atsa-es/MARSS/.github/ISSUE_TEMPLATE/x-new-release.md

        - [ ] test-structTS
        - [ ] test-tt

-Check the documentation pdfs
+Check the documentation pdfs and html files in Dropbox/MARSS/inst/doc
   - [ ] EMDerivation
-  - [ ] Quick Start
   - [ ] Residuals
   - [ ] User Guide
+  - [ ]  Quick Start
+  - [ ] Learning_MARSS

-Compress documentation pdfs
+If needed compress documentation pdfs some more
   - [ ] Manually compress the pdfs in the doc folder Dropbox/MARSS/inst/doc
   - [ ] Rebuild package with smaller docs, and then re-Run checks on the built package to see that it passes size checks
 ```
 R CMD build --no-build-vignettes MARSS
 rm -r ~/Dropbox/MARSS.Rcheck
-R CMD check --timings --as-cran MARSS_3.11.4.tar.gz
+R CMD check --timings --as-cran MARSS_3.11.9.tar.gz
 ```

-Update the doc folder for GitHub.
+Finally update the doc folder for GitHub.
 This has to be done manually by copying from
   - [ ] Dropbox/MARSS/inst/doc into GitHub/MARSS/inst/doc

 Prepare for release: